Roasted Jalapeno Tomato Salsa Baked Goat Cheese

 December 9th, 2009 by katie

 This is a fantastic party dip, and the salsa?
 Is one of the best we’ve ever made, and-being from Texas-we’ve made a lot of salsas.
 The warm goat cheese mixture is creamy, and tangy, and the whole delicious dish is just perfect scooped up with crunchy tortilla chips, pita chips or spread upon toasted, sliced baguette.
+It was quickly become one of our favorite party foods.

 Salsa Baked Goat Cheese